 1) Get Anxious Easily Around Other People

 People who are dealing with social awkwardness often have fear in their minds.
 This fear can stem from the anxiety of saying anything wrong or the fear of failing while interacting with others.
-It is a feeling where you are constantly having a hunch like something is not working for you.
+It is this apprehensive feeling where you are constantly having a hunch like something is not working for you.
+You tend to be more self-conscious and insecure of yourself and your surroundings.

 The solution is to motivate yourself to talk about it.
 Whenever you feel a moment of apprehension that things happening around you are not right, you can train yourself to take action at the right time.
 Socially inept individuals may experience social awkwardness as an early warning system.
 For instance, you may feel really awkward when somebody cracks an insulting joke, or you don’t know how to respond to a certain emotion trigger.
 However, in such situations, take a deep breath or simply go have a drink to distract yourself and take your mind off the issue.